CFI-UL/SQLi-CTF/docs/README.md

 --

-what if someone puts a single quote (') in there?
+what if someone puts a squiggly boi (') in there?

 --